“If the Shoe Fits”

 After one more run through of her clothes hanging in front of her, Angie remembered that some executives were coming into the office today.
 Her boss would be calling her into the meeting to provide water bottles and fetch files for everyone.
 With that in mind, she sighed audibly, ran both of her hands through her hair and grabbed the brown stilettos along with a white long–sleeved button up top.

-Dressed and ready for work, Angie walked two blocks to the bus stop and gratefully sat on a hard and slightly sticky seat in the back of the bus.
+Dressed and ready for work, Angie walked two blocks to the bus stop and gratefully sat on a hard, yet slightly sticky seat in the back of the bus.
 Her heels were already starting to burn from the shoes.
 Angie barely slid one shoe off just enough to look at the back of her foot.
 It was already reddening and sensitive to her light finger’s touch.

 She breathed in deeply, shaking her head to herself.
 Resolving to expect a day of discomfort, Angie removed her left shoe completely to rub her already icy toes.
 Then she gave her right foot a turn at pampering.
 Each foot was given a five-minute message to bring feeling back to the numb tootsies.